A Step-by-Step Safety Process for Forklifts and Pedestrians

 - Use visual controls, such as floor striping, signage, forklift warning lights, mirrors or paint lines.
 These are relatively passive methods, but they are necessary to help reinforce expected behavior and make people aware of the potential dangers.

-- Make it a process: administrative controls, such as training, process improvements and new policies
+- Make it a process: Implement administrative controls, such as training, process improvements and new policies.

-- Consider automation: Automated controls, such as warning sensors, automated gates, backup sensors, onboard speed controls, cameras and other methods for managing forklifts & pedestrians
+- Consider automation: In addition to non-interactive safety systems, evaluate automated controls, such as warning sensors, automated gates, backup sensors, onboard speed controls, cameras and other methods for managing forklifts and pedestrians.